jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### How to move your data <a name="MoveData"></a>

-If you've already using JS1, you'll likely wish to retain your old VMs and data, found within both VMs and in external volumes.
+If you've already been using JS1, you'll likely wish to retain your old VMs and data, found within both VMs and in external volumes.

 #### Three approaches
 There are essentially three approaches to accomplish this: